 The infection will start to flare up if the hygiene of the tank is bad.

-External parasites – Mites: Mites are the most prevalent external reptile parasites.
+On the other hand, mites are the most prevalent external reptile parasites.

-They are hard to kill and your pet will still be killed by the chemical and the heat that kill the mite.
+These tick relatives pierce the skin and suck blood.
+They are hard to kill and your pet might die from the chemical and the heat that kill the mite.

-Therefore, armpits, joints, eye areas need careful care when carrying out inspections or treatment.
+In the folds and crevices of the lizards, mites like to aggregate.
+Therefore, armpits, joints, and eye areas need careful care when carrying out inspections or treatment.

-Some signs of mite infection:
+Some signs of mite infection include:

 - Excessive soaking in water